benpollarduk/NetAF/README.md

 Maps display visited rooms, exits, player position, if an item is in a room, lower floors and more.

+### Persistence
+Game state can be serialized allowing progress to be saved to file and restored later.

 ## Getting Started

 ### Clone the repo/pull NuGet